 In addition, they have decent amounts of zinc, iron, phosphorus, thiamine, biotin, folate, choline, and vitamin B6.

-Furthermore, mushrooms are the only vegan foods containing some vitamin B12 and vitamin D Actually, mushrooms exposed to UV light are good dietary sources of vitamin D.
+Most noteworthy, mushrooms are the only vegan foods containing some vitamin B12 and vitamin D. Actually, mushrooms exposed to UV light are good dietary sources of vitamin D.

 Moreover, mushrooms support weight loss and muscle growth.
 They’re low in calories, fat, carbs, and sugar, while they’re rich in protein.